Raimonds Vējonis: Early life and career

 Vējonis was born on 15 June 1966 in Pskov Oblast to a Latvian father and a Russian mother, while his father was serving in the Soviet army there.
 He grew up in Sarkaņi and attended school in the nearby town of Madona.
-Vējonis became interested in environmental protection because his grandfather had been blinded by chemicals used on a Soviet collective farm.
+Vējonis became interested in environmental protection because his grandfather had been blinded by chemicals used on a Soviet kolkhoz.

 He graduated from Faculty of Biology of the University of Latvia in 1989 and obtained a master's degree from it in 1995.
 During his studies he worked as a biology teacher in Madona.
 From 1989 to 1996 he was deputy director of Madona Regional Environmental board.
 He was a member of Madona city council from 1990 to 1993.
 From 1996 to 2002 he was director of Greater Riga Regional Environmental board, during this period he also was a board member in Skulte port and served as state representative at Getliņi Eko waste management company.

 Political career

-In 2002 Vējonis became Minister of Environmental Protection and Regional Development.
+In 2002, Vējonis became Minister of Environmental Protection and Regional Development.

 He was elected as President of Latvia on 3 June 2015, receiving the votes of 55 of the 100 members of the Saeima.
 He used his victory speech to promise to ensure national security, in light of events in Ukraine, while protecting the environment.
 He became the first head of state in the European Union to be a member of a green party.